Prison warden: Duties

 The prison warden supervises all the operations within the prison.
 Prisons vary in size, with some housing thousands of inmates.
 They are responsible for the prison's security, the performance of staff of the prison (including prison officers, prison doctors, janitors, cooks and others), the management of its funds, the maintenance of its facilities and the welfare of its inmates.
 In practice, the day-to-day management of security is typically delegated to the head of security, who will be an assistant or subordinate of the warden.

 A warden's regular work may involve supervising security, making inspections, carrying out disciplinary procedures, writing reports, managing admissions and liaising with other professional staff who visit the prison, such as medical staff, probation officers, and social workers.
 Wardens are sometimes members of a parole board.
 They may also train staff to work in the prison service.
+These duties, and the efficiency in which they are performed, has varied over time and within different prisons.

 The nature of the work depends on the size and type of prison.
 The amount of security a prison needs varies from open prisons to supermax or high-security prisons.